|Nutrition Facts (per serving)|

 Pour the liquid over the short ribs, garnish with fresh thyme leaves, and serve.

 How to Store and Freeze

 - Refrigerate leftover short ribs with their cooking liquid in an airtight container within 2 hours and eat them within four days.

 - You may freeze beef short ribs for longer storage.
-Put the ribs and cooking liquid in an airtight container or zip-close freezer bag and freeze them for two to three months (for best quality).
+Put the ribs and cooking liquid in an airtight container or zip-top freezer bag and freeze them for two to three months (for best quality).
 Make sure you label the container or bag with the name and date.